axelhahn/ahcrawler/README.md

 ### search for your website ###
 - search with OR or AND
 - search in language (requires lang attribute in your html tags)
-- search in a subfolder only
+- search in a given subfolder only
 - several methods for pre defined forms or for fully customized form
 - stores users searchterms for a statistics